DashboardHub/Blog/_posts/2015-06-21-great-open-source-tools-dashboardhub-use.md

 Here at **DashboardHub** we use a lot of **Open Source** or free tools and libraries!
 That's why we not only contribute back to these tools in various ways ([ways to support Open Source tools](/2015/06/08/supporting-open-source-projects/)), but also give our Applications & Tools back to the community as **Open Source**.

-Lets break this down into sections (which we'll try update as we use more cool stuff):
+Lets break this down into sections (which we'll try to update as we use more cool stuff):

 ### Communication